timlrx/tailwind-nextjs-starter-blog/README.md

 - Automatic image optimization via [next/image](https://nextjs.org/docs/basic-features/image-optimization)
 - Flexible data retrieval with [next-mdx-remote](https://github.com/hashicorp/next-mdx-remote)
 - Support for tags - each unique tag will be its own page
+- Support for nested routing of blog posts
 - Projects page
 - SEO friendly with RSS feed, sitemaps and more!